walterbrunetti/gotcha_alarm/README.md

 # gotcha_alarm

-It's an Arduino/Python project that pretends to have fun and do something useful in the meantime
+Send an email when lights in the room turn on.
+Arduino/Python project with light sensors.

 ### Version 1
-- Read from two sensors
+- Read from two sensors  (use new one)
 - Write event logs in a file
 - Send email when new event raises